The Lyman-$\alpha$ emitter bispectrum as a probe of reionization morphology: A Model for the LAE

 While this Gaussian model captures the bulk velocity shift and line width, \citet{yang2017} and \citet{yuan2024} has explored more realistic emergent Ly$\alpha$ line profiles featuring redshifted 'tails' and the role of dust in shaping the equivalent width (EW) distribution.

 Such extensions provide valuable insights into ISM radiative transfer and intrinsic emission complexities.
-In this work, we adopt a Gaussian profile as a simplified and commonly used approximation to describe the intrinsic Ly$\alpha$ emission, focusing instead on modeling the transmission through the CGM and IGM where large-scale neutral hydrogen dominates the attenuation.
+In this work, we adopt a Gaussian profile as a simplified and commonly used approximation to describe the intrinsic Ly$\alpha$ emission, focusing instead on modeling the transmission through the CGM and IGM where large-scale neutral hydrogen dominates the attenuation. { Our primary aim here is to compare the imprints of the morphology of ionized regions on the bispectrum versus the power spectrum.
+Using a fixed intrinsic line profile across models ensures that differences in higher-order clustering statistics are driven purely by ionization topology.
+For future work involving detailed comparisons with observational data, more realistic modeling of the intrinsic line profile will be essential.}

 The net transmission fraction, $T_{\rm IGM}$, is then computed as

 Here, $\tau_{\rm Ly\alpha}(v)$ is the optical depth along the sightline bluewards of the LAE host halo redshift.
 The observed Ly$\alpha$ luminosity is then determined by applying the transmission fraction to the intrinsic luminosity: